fazalmajid/edgewalker/README.md

 You need:

-* A Let's Encrypt account and key (I'm working on setting this up automatically for you).
+* A Let's Encrypt account and key (I'm working on setting this up automatically for you, in the meantime you can use Step 1 on [this page](https://gethttpsforfree.com/) to do that for you).
 * An OpenBSD machine reachable from the Internet (it can be a physical machine you own, or a cloud VM like [Vultr](https://www.vultr.com/)).
 * The ability to add a DNS record for the machine's IP address (IPv4 only for now).